 Conduct market research into the usual salaries displayed on job offers and the corresponding skills required.

-Use this information to then define the salary range at OpenClassrooms.
+Use this information to define the salary range at OpenClassrooms.

 Pinpoint your position and those of the other team members on a junior/medium/senior scale.